 How can we say, with such arrogance yet, that today’s treatments are the “end all” of all treatments?
 The same is true of the science of nutrition and its relationship to human physiology.
 With the mechanism of development of so many major diseases still unknown, again, how can we be so arrogant with what we “think” we know?

 Sure, the addition of Vitamin C cures and prevents scurvy and this was still in an age where our world was hundred-fold less polluted than our world of today.

 Today, we have so many chemicals in the air, soil, and water that the mere interactions of these chemicals (which create NEW chemicals) are virtually unknown.
 Interesting how the diseases that plague our world today are always on the increase, never on the decrease.
-How can we possible know the effects of living in this world of artificial chemicals, in other words…a world of poisons, will have on our health?
+How can we possibly know the effects of living in this world of artificial chemicals, in other words, a world of poisons, will have on our health?

 At best, the AMA and FDA support only a “tease” of nutrition in their current recommendations (RDA).
 And even go as far as to say that you should be leery of natural treatments, organic foods, and most recently even fruit has been put on their “hit” list of dangerous foods!

-Many holistic doctors (and even some medical doctors) have come to the conclusion that these two organically found substances are indeed part of the human diet and may be the answer to the preventing the development of cancer as well as other health conditions!
+Many holistic doctors (and even some medical doctors) have come to the conclusion that these two organically found substances are indeed part of the human diet and could be the answer to the prevention the development of cancer as well as other health conditions!